gustaveroussy/sopa/docs/getting_started.md

 ### Snakemake setup

-To use Snakemake, in addition to the above `sopa` environment, you'll need to clone a repository containing the Snakemake workflow:
+If you plan to use Snakemake, in addition to the above `sopa` environment, you'll need to clone the `sopa` repository containing the Snakemake workflow:

 ```sh
 git clone https://github.com/gustaveroussy/sopa.git